 Let me get back to your larger point about Weissman, though.

-You made you talked about a lot of evidence you have about Weissman, Bruce Orr and all of that.
+You made, you talked about a lot of evidence you have about Weissman, Bruce Orr, and all of that.

-In my view, at this point, if there's a defendant who's willing to stand up to Mueller and actually fight the charges, he or she immediately should move to disqualify Weisman from any prosecution.
+In my view, at this point, if there's a defendant who's willing to stand up to Mueller and actually fight the charges, he or she immediately should move to disqualify Weissman from any prosecution.

 I'll tell you why.

-Under 600.1, the decision was made to appoint a special counsel because the Department of Justice had a conflict of interest.
+Under 600.1 of the special counsel regulations, regulations developed under the Clinton administration supported by Eric Holder and Janet Reno, under 600.1, the decision was made to appoint a special counsel because the Department of Justice had a conflict of interest.

 Andrew Weissman, who at the time and remained a financial and otherwise supporter of Hillary Clinton, politically motivated.

-So the conflict was there.
+So that conflict was there.

 That's why a special counsel, supposedly why a special counsel was appointed.

-Um so there he ought to be disqualified from anything to do with it.
+So he ought to be disqualified from anything to do with it.

-No one could have had any confidence.
+No one could have had any confidence in the matter.

-Not what the different constitution they took a different constitutional approach, which also has some validity, the appointments clause argument.
+They took a different constitutional approach, which also has some validity, the appointments clause argument.

 This is a little different case here.